Pabl01/ColorizeAI/README.md

 * Go to Google Collaboratory and import the Notebook (.ipynb).

 * By default, the training process will be run.
-If you don't want, you can change the training_process variable to False in the Hyper-Parameters.
+If you don't want, you can change the training_process variable to False in the Hyper-Parameters block (number 3).

 * Execute all the code.